An Explainable Deep Learning-Based Method For Schizophrenia Diagnosis Using Generative Data-Augmentation: Experiments and Results

 Another very insightful approach for the evaluation of the synthetic data is to visually compare the distribution of them with the original data.
-We can not simply visualize image datasets due to high dimensionality; however, it is possible to reduce the dimensionality of the data down to its principal components and then visualize them.
-In order to reduce the dimensionality of our synthetic data we have generated 1008 (equal to the original dataset size) samples using each generative model and used a standard autoencoder to obtain latent representations in the shape of a vector of size 1024.
-Subsequently, using the t-SNE algorithm (\cite{article}) we reduce the dimensions of these vectors down to 3 to be able to visualize the data points.
-The result of this visualization is shown in Figure \ref{fig:pca}, which further confirms the results of the classification in Table \ref{tab:onlyaug} and indicates that the VAE-generated instances more closely resemble the distribution of the original data.
+We can not simply visualize image datasets due to high dimensionality.
+However, it is possible to reduce the dimensionality of the data down to its principal components and then visualize them.
+To reduce the dimensionality of our synthetic data we have generated 1008 (equal to the original dataset size) samples using each generative model and used a standard autoencoder to obtain latent representations in the shape of a vector of size 1024.
+Subsequently, using the t-SNE algorithm \cite{article} we reduce the dimensions of these vectors down to 3 to be able to visualize the data points.
+The result of this visualization is shown in Figure \ref{fig:pca}, which further confirms the results of Table \ref{tab:tstr-trts} since the VAE distribution more closely resembles the original data distribution.